 It seems that the Berlin School of Photography is dedicated to teaching you strictly photography-related topics.
 If you’re interested mainly in cinematography, consider the aforementioned colleges, institutes, and universities in Deutschland.

 Q: What are the alternative options to study abroad?

 If you’re considering places to study in any part of the world, I’ve also written a list of the best filmmaking schools in Canada that you can check out (with degrees, diplomas and tuition costs).

 I’d like to hear from YOU:

-I’ve shared list of the best filmmaking schools in Germany, in both the English and German language – what do you think?
+I’ve shared list of the best filmmaking schools in Germany (for international students as well), in both the English and German language – what do you think?